 Independent MDSW providing information for diagnostic or therapeutic purposes:

-rule 11 b) Software monitoring physiological processes (classes IIa – IIb) and
+- Rule 11 b) Software monitoring physiological processes (classes IIa – IIb)

 What about fitness and wellness applications?

 Fitness and well-being apps provide information on lifestyle, fitness, or well, but MDSW includes information for treating a disease or clinical condition.

 MDR states that fitness and wellness applications are not fitness or wellness applications.
 Software intended for general purposes is not a medical device.

 Software intended to be used in a health setting is not designed for use in such a way as a medical tool.
 Manufacturers could first place software on the market for general health purposes and use it to gather data on usability and generate evidence until it is sufficient to make a medical claim.

 Software is designed to gain experience and generate data until the evidence is sufficient.

 Some of the key points addressed in MDCG 2019-11 are:

 A manufacturer must first establish the intended purpose to qualify as a medical device software and determine the risk class.
 The significant task is mainly to influence the product claims made by a manufacturer.
 For example, is the software used for direct diagnosis, interpretation, or simply reporting vitals captured?

 Additionally, this depends on what the software intends to analyze